Convolutive Block-Matching Segmentation Algorithm with Application to Music Structure Analysis: Autosimilarity Matrix

 We consider that bars are well suited to express patterns and sections in Western modern music (our case study).
 In particular, we assume that musical sections start and end on downbeats, which is experimentally confirmed by works such as~\cite{mauch2009using, fuentes2019music} where the use of structural information improves the estimation of downbeats.
 The direct consequence is the need for a powerful tool to estimate bars, in our case the \textit{madmom} toolbox~\cite{madmom}.

-Thus, we decide to represent music as barwise spectrograms, with a fixed number of time frames $T$ per bar.
-In practice, following~\cite{marmoret2022barwise}, this article focuses on the Barwise TF matrix, consisting of a matrix of size $B \times TF$, $B$ being the number of bars in the song (\ie a dimension accounting for the barscale), and $TF$ the vectorization of both time (at barscale) and frequency dimensions into a Time-Frequency dimension.
-Following the work of Grill \& Schl\"uter~\cite{grill2015cnn}, in what follows the frequency dimension corresponds to the Log Mel feature, \ie the logarithm of Mel coefficients.
+Thus, and following our previous work~\cite{marmoret2022barwise}, we decide to represent music as barwise spectrograms, with a fixed number of time frames $T$ per bar, set to $T = 96$.
+In practice, this article focuses on the Barwise TF matrix defined in~\cite{marmoret2022barwise}, consisting of a matrix of size $B \times TF$, $B$ being the number of bars in the song (\ie a dimension accounting for the barscale), and $TF$ the vectorization of both time (at barscale) and frequency dimensions into a Time-Frequency dimension.
+Following the work of Grill \& Schl\"uter~\cite{grill2015cnn}, in what follows the frequency dimension corresponds to the Log Mel feature (\ie the logarithm of Mel coefficients) with $F = 80$, and are computed using the \textit{librosa} toolbox~\cite{mcfee2015librosa}.

-\subsection{Similarity Function}
+\subsection{Similarity function}